Modern home with solar panels

 Cavity wall insulation involves injecting material into the gap between your home’s inner and outer walls, if it has one (most homes built after the 1920s will).
 For walls without cavities, such as single skin walls, internal or external wall insulation may be possible.

-Loft insulation can take two main forms – either insulating the floor of the loft with a material like mineral wool or natural alternative such as hemp or sheep’s wool; or alternatively from fitting specialised boards between the rafters in your roof or using spray foam insulation.
+Loft insulation can take two main forms – either insulating the floor of the loft with a material like mineral wool or natural alternative such as hemp or sheep’s wool; or alternatively fitting specialised boards between the rafters in your roof or using spray foam insulation.
 The latter is more expensive but may be suitable if you want to use your attic as a “room in roof” living space.

 Heat pumps